L-proger/gerbvsharp/README.md

 # gerbvsharp
-Attempt to rewrite gerbv library to C#
+Attempt to rewrite gerbv library (https://github.com/gerbv/gerbv) to C# for personal use